Alemkin/react-redux-boilerplate/README.md

 There is an implementation for Login using JWT with refresh mechanisms and redux store initializing

-This boilerplate is also implementated as a Progressive Web App.
+This boilerplate is also implemented as a Progressive Web App.
 Modify the manifest.json and icon in the pwa folder to personalize

 Works out of the box, just need to have Node, and NPM installed